nunopenim/pyGitHub_API/README.md

 # References:

 All the methods here created were developed by myself, so the code belongs to me.
-It is licensed under GPL-3.0, which means you are free to use it, even for commercial purposes, as long as it stays open source.
+It is licensed under [DBADPL-B](https://github.com/nunopenim/DBADPL-B), which means you are free to use it, even for commercial purposes, but with proper crediting if no changes were made.
 For the development process (past, present and future), I used the [GitHub REST API v3 manual](https://developer.github.com/v3/) as a reference, as well as a bit of common sense and naiveness.
 The GitHub API and all it's data, services and products provided do not belong to me in any way, shape or form.